hegde0/RTOS/README.md

 https://github.com/chinmayeebl/Embedded_Microcontrollers/assets/143340347/34f35a26-2b53-4795-9715-0eff08e37655

-Special thanks to @rohitbpatil , @chinmayeebl, and  for their invaluable contributions to this project.
+Special thanks to @rohitbpatil , @chinmayeebl, and @VinayaShetti for their invaluable contributions to this project.